 What can we make?

-- $45/student for one time classes or parties; this includes the service of glazing your project for you and delivering the completed projects to your class location, as well as set-up, clean-up, and all necessary materials, except tables/chairs; travel fees may apply for locations 30 minutes or more from Fullerton, Ca
+- $50/student for one time classes or parties; this includes the service of glazing your project for you and delivering the completed projects to your class location, as well as set-up, clean-up, and all necessary materials, except tables/chairs; classes are offered only in and within 15 minutes of Fullerton, Ca

 - Classes can be tailored to meet your needs, but the offsite class costs are higher due to the amount of equipment I bring to make the class/event successful